 This unleavened deep-fried bread, originating from the Indian subcontinent is typically eaten for breakfast or as a snack or light meal.
 It is also served at special or ceremonial functions as part of ceremonial rituals along with other vegetarian food offered in prayer as “prasadam” or offering.
 Puri is often the bread of choice for festivals and special occasions, it is served alongside with sweet accompaniments such as “Kheer” or “Halwa”.

-Ever since its origin, Puri has been prepared in numerous varieties, a popular variant of poori being “bhatoora”, which is three times the size of a puri and served with choley (spicy chick peas).
+Ever since its origin, Puri has been prepared in numerous varieties, a popular variant of poori being “bhatoora”, which is three times the size of a puri and served with choley (spicy chickpeas).
 “Thunka puri” is Orissa’s version of Poori.
-Another variant popular in the state of Uttar Pradesh is “bedmi“.
+Another variant popular in the state of Uttar Pradesh is “bedmi”.
 It is a saltier and stiffer version of the regular poori, and is often stuffed with lentils.
-And finally, the most popular Pani Pooris are smaller, and made using addition of rava/sooji (semolina) to the dough.
+And finally, the most popular Pani Pooris are smaller and made using the addition of Rava/sooji (semolina) to the dough.

 PS: Poori’s food-spouse is Aloo Bhaaji, they ALWAYS go together.
 Bhatoore are to be had with Chole

-Here are some of generic notes before you jump in to preparing Pooris at home today:
+Here are some notes before you jump into preparing Pooris at home today: